wieni/wm-typescript-challenge/user-stories/recipes-overview.md

 - I can browse all cocktails
 - **Eight items** are shown on each page
+- The items are shown in a responsive grid (with four cards on each row on desktop)
 - I can share the page URL and see the same result
   - `/recipes` = page 1
   - `/recipes/2` = page 2